Sarasota Probate Attorney

 Depending on the circumstances of the estate, there are three different routes of probate administration:

 • Summary Administration: In some instances, an estate can be resolved with the expedited form of probate: summary administration.
-This option is available when the non-exempt portion of the estate is valued at $75,000 or less and there is no debt.
+This option is available when the non-exempt portion of the estate is valued at $75,000 or less, and there is no debt.
 It is also an option if the decedent died more than two years ago, as creditors can no longer make claims on the estate.
 This process is generally faster than formal administration.

 • Disposition Without Administration: This process is only an option if the estate does not hold any real estate and the expenses of the estate are greater than the total value of the estate following probate.
 The estate only requires filing forms and will avoid any probate hearings.